 Router WAN Settings

-The Router WAN Settings page allows you set networking parameters for your router, including IP address, subnet mask, gateway, and 1:1 NAT.
+The Router WAN Settings page lets you set networking parameters for your router, including IP address, subnet mask, gateway, and 1:1 NAT.
 These settings are available for both static and DHCP configurations.
 Read the Routers: WAN Settings article to learn more.

 Router LAN Settings